 From this follows that gases, registered in the UDB, do entitle for the EU-ETS requirements, provided that double counting is avoided.
-The Residual Mix calculation hence must take both tracking instruments into account: the GO-system and the Union Database.
+The Disclosure framework and by consequence the Residual Mix calculation hence must take both tracking instruments into account: the GO-system and the Union Database.
 To avoid double counting, data must be provided on the quantities of gas tracked through the UDB that are accompanied by GOs.